Amazon Day 1 Final Exam Answers

 Fostering a Culture of Continuous Learning

 Amazon's emphasis on Learning and Curiosity is equally vital.
 This isn't passive absorption of information but active experimentation and reflection.
 It means creating psychological safety where teams feel empowered to propose bold ideas, knowing failure is a learning opportunity, not a career-ending event.
-It involves dedicating time for Dive Deep into customer data, market trends, and competitor moves, ensuring decisions are informed by robust evidence rather than gut feeling alone.
+It involves dedicating time for Dive Deep into customer data, market trends, and competitor moves, ensuring decisions are informed by dependable evidence rather than gut feeling alone.
 This continuous learning loop fuels Innovation and Deliver Results, as insights directly translate into actionable improvements and tangible outcomes.

 Navigating Complexity with Principle Synthesis